ananyatitirmare/SKILLLAB__PROR_2026-fumblebees-/README.md

 Describe the final version of your project.

 **Response:**
+The final version of our project is a **Real-Time Morse Code Battle System** where two teams compete by encoding and decoding words using Morse code.
+Player 1 sees a secret word on the Serial Monitor and sends it using a touch sensor as dots and dashes, which are displayed through a buzzer and LED.
+Player 2 decodes the signal and guesses the word.
+The system checks the answer and shows results using green (correct) and red (wrong) LEDs, making it a complete interactive hardware-based game.

 ## 17.2 What Works Well
+Touch sensor works well

 ## 17.3 What Still Needs Improvement
+wiring needs improvement

 ## 17.4 What Changed From the Original Plan